FlutterCzech/community/README.md

 Our goal is to support the communication about Flutter SDK through a series of meetups, talks, and workshops.
 We talk and discuss Flutter, cross-platform app development, design systems, pattern libraries, UI kits, tools, etc.

 Flutter is a mobile app SDK for building high-performance, high-fidelity, apps for iOS and Android, from a single codebase.

+We have the support [Discord #czech channel](https://discord.gg/N7Yshp4) for our community, feel free to join us.
+You can find tips on Flutter-related events, tools - but mostly - community open to help with any challenges you are solving in your journey to better collaboration.

 ## Resources